top of page

 The Working Group has previously concluded that Ahmadi Muslims in Pakistan are persecuted and deprived of their freedom merely for exercising their legitimate right to freedom of religion and conscience.

 In this case, the Working Group found that Mr. Ahmad was also deprived of his liberty on discriminatory grounds, based on his religious faith and opinions.
-His detention violates articles 2 and 7 of the Universal Declaration of Human Rights, article 26 of the Covenant and articles 1–4 of the Declaration on the Rights of Persons Belonging to National or Ethnic, Religious and Linguistic Minorities.
-It is therefore arbitrary, falling within category V.
+His detention violated articles 2 and 7 of the UDHR, article 26 of the ICCPR and articles 1–4 of the Declaration on the Rights of Persons Belonging to National or Ethnic, Religious and Linguistic Minorities.

 CONCLUSIONS OF THE UN WORKING GROUP AGAINST ARBITRARY DETENTION

-In light of the foregoing, the United Nations Working Group on Arbitrary Detention considered that the detention of Malik Zaheer Ahmad (Pakistan) was arbitrary and fell under categories I, II and V because the deprivation of liberty of M. Ahmad was in contravention of articles 2, 7, 9, 18, 19 and 20 of the Universal Declaration of Human Rights and articles 9, 18, 19, 22 and 26 of the International Covenant on Civil and Political Rights.
+In light of the foregoing, the United Nations Working Group on Arbitrary Detention considered that the detention of Malik Zaheer Ahmad was arbitrary and fell under categories I, II and V, because his deprivation of liberty was in contravention of articles 2, 7, 9, 18, 19 and 20 of the Universal Declaration of Human Rights and articles 9, 18, 19, 22 and 26 of the International Covenant on Civil and Political Rights.

-The United Nations Working Group on Arbitrary Detention recommended that the Government of Pakistan take the steps necessary to remedy the situation of M. Ahmad without delay and bring it into conformity with the relevant international norms, starting with his immediate release and accord him an enforceable right to compensation and other reparations.
+The United Nations Working Group on Arbitrary Detention recommended that the Government of Pakistan take the steps necessary to remedy the situation of Mr. Ahmad without delay and bring it into conformity with the relevant international norms.
+The Working Group considered that, taking into account all the circumstances of the case, the appropriate remedy would be to release him immediately and accord him an enforceable right to compensation and other reparations, in accordance with international law.

 Comments